openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ### Finishing Blows

 When you suffer a damaging attack while unconscious, incapacitated, or otherwise unable to defend yourself, the attack counts as a *finishing blow* and may cause immediate death.
 Your defense against a finishing blow does not include any bonus from your attributes.
 Furthermore, if a finishing blow deals any damage, you must make a Fortitude roll with a Challenge Rating equal to 10 plus the damage dealt.
-If you fail this roll, you are dead.
+If you fail this roll, you die.

-<div style="height: 40px;"></div>

 > ##### Finishing Blow Example
 >